 The primary goal explores the diseases of the respiratory system is to provide an overview of the most common diseases of the cardiovascular system and to correlate academic knowledge with clinical cardiovascular patient care.
-Students are expected to translate your academic knowledge into practical clinical skills in caring for patients with cardiovascular diseases including coronary artery disease, vascular heart disease and hypertension, and to start to develop differential diagnoses and treatment plans for patients with cardiovascular disease with Revised date: August 2021; 2nd revision: 3.2.2022 cardiovascular disease.
+Students are expected to translate your academic knowledge into practical clinical skills in caring for patients with cardiovascular diseases including coronary artery disease, vascular heart disease and hypertension, and to start to develop differential diagnoses and treatment plans for patients with cardiovascular disease with cardiovascular disease.
 Students learn how to establish long-term therapeutic relationships with patients and their families, and to utilize a multidisciplinary, team-based approach to patient management to ease patient discomfort both acutely and in the practice of end-of-life care.
 The course will be evaluated by weekly quizzes of 10 questions each and a final course exam in week 11.